AT&T Plans for Seniors Explained: Your Simple Guide to Saving

 AT&T ActiveArmor blocks spam calls and texts and alerts you to data breaches.
 It's included at no extra cost.

-Both prices require AutoPay and paperless billing enrollment.
+Both AutoPay and paperless billing are required to get the advertised rate.

 Who qualifies for AT&T senior plans?